 Let's face it, the process of making an embedded audio product is akin to being in the stone age of the technology time line.
 You write the code in C, you think it should sound right.
 Then you try it, and most likely you have to change and tweak parameters.
 Then you finally got it sounding the way you like.
 Now you compile it, but you have to optimize it so that it runs fast and in the minimum number of MIPs.
 Suddenly, the sound is off, and back to the drawing board with the tweaks.
 And you iterate this process to the nth time and you've wasted hours and hours.
 For most companies this process takes several months.

-And once you've completed this R&D phase, you send it off to some Asian country for manufacturing, and now the audio can be off and not right again.
+And once you've completed this R&D phase, you send it off to be manufactured, and now the audio can be off and not right again.
 And you have no easy way to debug the precise location of the audio processing mishap.
 Not to mention that audio is highly sensitive to the form factor it resides in.
 And now tweeking and tuning and correcting all those optimized code would kill you and eat up all of your engineering resources.

 Introducing Audio Weaver® from DSP Concepts...
 It's like 3D printing technology for audio DSP development.
 It is the only powerful cross-platform audio design environment that can generate optimized code for the target processor of your choice.
 Each of the 400 "blocks" of audio modules have been hand coded and optimized.